NeuroTechX/EEG-ExPy/doc/getting_started/streaming.md

 # Initiating an EEG Stream

+Before getting going with running an experiment, it is important to first verify that a connection between your computer and EEG device has been successfully established, and the raw EEG data is being streamed and recorded properly.

+The exact steps for this vary with the device (MUSE, OpenBCI, others) and operating system (Windows, Mac, Linux) used.
+When using these instructions, you should make sure you are consulting the section appropriate for your combination of device and OS.

 Initiating an EEG stream is a relatively easy process using the `eegnb.devices.eeg.EEG` class which abstracts the the various devices and backends behind one easy call.